xiaopc/Fyoung-Keygen/README.md

 # Fyoung-Keygen

 A keygen of China Telecom Fyoung Dialer.

-I only tested this program in SCU.
-Maybe it's same to other colleges in Chengdu.

 ## Sketch